-- Like all Medicare health plans, we cover everything that Original Medicare covers.
-For some of these benefits, you pay more in our plan than you would in Original Medicare.
-For others, you pay less.
+- You are covered by both Medicare and Medicaid.
+Medicare covers health care and prescription drugs.
+Medicaid covers your cost-sharing for Medicare services, including plan medical deductibles and cost shares as well as Medicare Part A & Part B premiums, deductibles and cost-shares, for anyone who receives cost-share assistance from the South Carolina Department of Health and Human Services (Medicaid).
+South Carolina Department of Health and Human Services Medicare does not cover. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2022 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2022, either Medicare or our plan will cover those services.
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
+If Medicare adds coverage for any services during 2022, either Medicare or our plan will cover those services. - If you are within our plan's six-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, you may be subject to Part D premiums and Part D cost-shares based on your level of "Extra Help."
+Additionally, based on your level of South Carolina Department of Health and Human Services (Medicaid) eligibility, you may also be responsible for Medicare Part A and Part B premiums.
+We will continue to cover your Medicare Advantage plan covered cost-shares during this period.
+Medicare cost sharing amounts for Medicare basic and supplemental benefits do not change during this period.